 October 2017 | Tory minister’s ‘tantrum’ smear

-Disturbing reports about the high number of rough sleepers in London could be seen to make a good case for the UK leaving the EU.
+Disturbing reports about the high number of rough sleepers in London could be seen to have made a good case for the UK leaving the European Union.

-Most of the rough sleepers are from eastern Europe.
-Some are working but unable to afford accommodation and not yet eligible for government support.
-Many are not working.
-The police are having to deal with complaints of antisocial behaviour.
+Most of the rough sleepers were from eastern Europe.
+Some were working but unable to afford accommodation and not yet eligible for government support.
+Many were not working.
+The police were having to deal with complaints of antisocial behaviour.

 What did the UK think would happen when they gave EU freedom of movement to poor east European member countries?
 Why didn’t the UK restrict access until those countries’ economies had risen to western levels – like Germany did (and still does)?

-East European immigrants who aren’t sleeping rough in London are gathering in ghettos elsewhere, mostly working and paying tax, but seen as lowering wages, and putting stress on services such as schools and hospitals.
+East European immigrants who weren’t sleeping rough in London were gathering in ghettos elsewhere, mostly working and paying tax, but seen as lowering wages, and putting stress on services such as schools and hospitals.

-This is breeding resentment amongst the indigenous white working class, whose traditional Labour votes are being lost to the anti-EU right-wing populist UKIP party.
+This was breeding resentment amongst the indigenous white working class, whose traditional Labour votes were being lost to the anti-EU right-wing populist Ukip party.

-The UK’s EU referendum debate in the media is all about trade and jobs, but the elephant in the room is east European immigration.
+The UK’s EU referendum debate in the media was all about trade and jobs, but the elephant in the room was east European immigration.

-People might be reluctant to say what they think about it for fear of being thought racist (or – just as bad, in some circles – politically incorrect).
-Of course, there probably is racism at play here.
+People were reluctant to say what they thought about it for fear of being thought racist (or – just as bad, in some circles – politically incorrect).
+Of course, there probably was racism at play here.
 (See my analysis of racism, Colour me racist, blame my genes – racism explained as a redundant instinct)

-In any case, the referendum’s a secret vote!
+In any case, the referendum would be a secret vote!

 With the referendum date in sight, east European immigration was in the news, as figures for EU immigrants were hotly disputed.